random-goose/Notes-Vault/Song for Slothie.md

 as you do your little tease
 made me feel like
 the king of seven seas
-just singing along
+just you and me singing
 all the countless melodies
 when you stood in front of me
 lost track of what could be
-you smile so heavenly

 staring at my phone screen
-it;s in your smile, so heavenly my inherent tendency in effigy of husbandry with our lasting legacy
+it’s in your smile, so heavenly my inherent tendency in effigy of husbandry with our lasting legacy